 \subsubsection{Proof sketch for Theorem \ref{thm:sublinearconvergence} and key lemmas}

-As discussed before, one major difficulty to analyze Algorithm \ref{alg:consensus} lies in the correction step.
-The correction step changes local PCs by $O(\eta_{\tau})$, which is comparable to that in the descent step.
+As discussed before, one major difficulty in analyzing Algorithm \ref{alg:consensus} lies in the correction step.
+The correction step changes local PCs by $O(\eta_{\tau})$, which is comparable to that in the gradient ascent step.
 Therefore, a na\"{\i}ve treatment to the correction step will generate a large error term that cannot be bounded.

 To bypass the issue, we exploit one nice structure in objective \eqref{eqn:defoffi}: $f_i(\bm{U},\bm{V}_{(i)})$ is dependent only on the subspace spanned by the concatenated matrix $[\bm{U},\bm{V}_{(i)}]$.
 Therefore one can make adjustments on $col(\bm{U})$ and $col(\bm{V}_{(i)})$ without changing the objective value, as long as $col([\bm{U},\bm{V}_{(i)}])$ are the same.